How To Read The Bible More

 It’s a goal of mine to read the Bible every day.
 Most of the time, I do, but that only came after I created a reading habit and understood why I was reading it.
-Today, I'd like to share some tips that may help you establish a consistent Bible-reading habit and read the Bible more regularly.
+Today, I want to share some tips that may help you create a Bible-reading habit and read the Bible more consistently.

 Decide On Your Why

 Some people read the Bible because they feel they should, but don’t understand why.
 I did this for a long time, making reading the Bible a chore.
-I still benefited from reading the Bible this way, but I wanted to understand it and its significance.
+I still benefited from reading the Bible this way, but I wanted to understand it and why I read it.

 One day, I decided to read the Bible, not because I was supposed to, but to learn more about the person I follow as a Christian: Jesus.